MaryEDeignan/Final_Project/README.md

 	This will start the application and open the interface in a new window.

 ### 2. **Interacting with the Interface**
 When the application launches, the interface will display recipe cards that you can swipe through.
 Each card contains information about a recipe, including its title, rating, total time, and an image.
-We are looking at adding additional information to the cards, as well adding a feauture that allows users to swipe up to see additional information.
+If you would like more information on a recipe, you can swipe up to get more information such as ingredients, category, and nutrition information.
 #### Swipe Actions: -
 - **Swipe Right**: Click and drag the card to the right to indicate you like the recipe.
 You can also click the heart button on the bottom right if you have issues with swiping.
 The recipes you like will be saved to `preferences.csv` when you close out of the application.
 The last column in `preferences.csv` will have a 1 in the `like_or_dislike` column.
 - **Swipe Left**: Click and drag the card to the left to indicate you dislike the recipe.
 You can also click the X button on the bottom left if you have issues with swiping.
 The recipes you dislike will be saved to `preferences.csv` when you close out of the application.
 The last column in `preferences.csv` will have a 0 in the `like_or_dislike` column.
+- **Swipe Up**: Click and drag upwards on the card.
+Additional information about the recipe will come up that can help you make the decision on whether you like it.
+To get back to the swiper, simply click the back button in the upper left hand corner.

 ### 3. **Exiting the Interface**
 When you close the application, it will automatically save your liked and disliked recipes to the `preferences.csv` file in the `data` folder.
 This file contains all of the recipes you have swiped on and whether you liked or disliked it.

+## How the Recommender works
+ADD INFO HERE

 ## Files in the `useful_notebooks` folder
 This folder serves as a record of some of the work we've done in the past, that either has not yet been automated or should not be automated.